klaas1979/ivy4r/README.txt

 Use {Apache Ivy}[http://ant.apache.org/ivy/index.html] via a ruby wrapper without the need to use Apache Ant.
 The wrapper uses Antwrap[http://antwrap.rubyforge.org/] to interface with Ivy.

-Includes a Extension for Buildr[http://buildr.apache.org/] to use {Apache Ivy}[http://ant.apache.org/ivy/index.html] for dependency management.
+Includes a Extension for Buildr[http://buildr.apache.org/] and Rake[http://rake.rubyforge.org] to use {Apache Ivy}[http://ant.apache.org/ivy/index.html] for dependency management.

 == FEATURES/PROBLEMS:

 Supports most standard Ivy Ant targets via Antwrap.
+Provides a caching feature so that long running ivy tasks like resolve can be cached and are not rerun for local builds.
+For more information about caching see the History.txt and checkout the source of buildr/ivy_extension.rb and rake/ivy_extension.rb.

 === Supported Ivy targets:
 * info